NicoleNG18/FoodDelivery/README.md

 There are three types of users: ADMIN, WORKER, USER.
 After registration, everyone automatically gets the "USER" role.
-After that, only the admin can change roles.
+After that, only the admin is able to change roles.

 ADMIN functionalities

 - The admin of the application is one person, who is manually set up
-- View all users along with their details and change their roles (can add or remove user role "WORKER")
+- View all users along with their details and change their roles (add or remove user role "WORKER")
-- View all orders history and finish orders which are in progress they are already delivered
+- View all orders' history and finish or cancel orders
 - Add, edit or delete product from the menu
 - View its personal information, but cannot edit anything